o3de/o3de.org/content/docs/welcome-guide/setup/setup-from-github/building-linux.md

     The O3DE package downloader uses this directory to retrieve external libraries needed for the engine.

 1. Get the Python runtime, which isn't included in the GitHub repo.
 The `o3de` script (part of the **O3DE CLI**) requires this runtime.
-You'll use this script to run common command line functions.
+You'll use this script to run common command-line functions.
 This script also requires **CMake** to be installed and accessible on your device's path.
 If you haven't installed CMake, or you get an error that CMake cannot be found when running the script, refer to the [O3DE System Requirements](/docs/welcome-guide/requirements) page for installation instructions.

     Open a terminal window and change to the directory where you set up O3DE, then run the `get_python` script.